ElaMCB/kaizen_AI/README.md

 ---

+## Why This Matters: The Unique Intersection

+Most AI projects fail not because of algorithm complexity, but due to **lack of systematic quality practices**.
+This repository bridges three critical domains:

+- **Traditional Quality Engineering**: Proven methodologies from manufacturing and software QA
+- **Modern AI/ML Development**: Addressing unique challenges like model drift, non-determinism, and data quality
+- **DevOps & Automation**: Continuous integration and deployment pipelines tailored for AI workloads

+**The Result**: A systematic approach to AI reliability that most teams lack—combining the rigor of quality engineering with the adaptability required for AI systems.

+---

 ## Core Philosophy

 **Kaizen in AI** means treating every model, pipeline, and deployment as a living process that gets better over time.
 Instead of one-off builds, we emphasize: